azurecurve/azrcrv-icons/readme.txt

 # Description

-Easily add an icon to a post or page using the [icon] shortcode.
+Easily add an icon to a post or page using the `[icon]` shortcode.

-For example, to display the note icon, shortcode usage is [icon=note]; 1,000 icons from the famfamfam Silk collection are included.
+For example, to display the note icon, shortcode usage is `[icon=note]`; 1,000 icons from the famfamfam Silk collection are included.

-Defintion of icons can be found at famfamfam.com: http://www.famfamfam.com/lab/icons/silk/; a settings page also shows all available icons.
+Defintion of icons can be found at [famfamfam.com](http://www.famfamfam.com/lab/icons/silk/); a settings page also shows all available icons.

-Adding any png file to the plugins /images folder will make them available from the shortcode; this allows the replacement of the included flags with alternatives if required.
+Custom cons can be added; if a custom icon with the same name as a standard icon exists, the custom icon will be used.

 [Shortcodes In Comments](https://development.azurecurve.co.uk/classicpress-plugins/shortcode-in-comments/) can be used to allow flags in comments and [Shortcodes In Widgets](https://development.azurecurve.co.uk/classicpress-plugins/shortcode-in-widgets/) can allow them in widgets.